upper waypoint

 More than 100 hotel workers at the Marriott Union Square in San Francisco went on strike on Friday, as employees and labor organizers continue to push for better wages and more affordable health care.

 The strike, organized by the hospitality workers’ union UNITE HERE Local 2, follows ongoing labor actions at three other hotels in downtown San Francisco — including the Grand Hyatt, Hilton and Westin St. Francis — where workers represented by the union walked out last month after their contract expired.
-Additionally, workers not affiliated with Local 2 are also striking at eight other Bay Area hotels.
+Additionally, workers at eight other Bay Area hotels not affiliated with Local 2 have also recently authorized strikes, but have not yet walked off the job, according to the union.

-More than 1,600 hotel workers are striking in San Francisco alone, along with many thousands more nationally, according to union estimates.
+More than 1,600 hotel workers are striking in San Francisco alone, along with thousands more at hotels in cities across the country, including Boston, Hawaii, and Seattle, according to the union.

 “We believe in San Francisco.
 We want to keep business here,” said Lizzy Tapia, president of UNITE HERE Local 2.
 “These employers are not investing in San Francisco.
 These owners, these operators, they’re not investing in our city, all the things that make our city great.”